Skip to contents

 • blocking_result – raw object returned by blocking() if keep_blocking_result = TRUE; otherwise NULL,

-• training_Omega – pooled training comparison vectors if keep_training_data = TRUE; otherwise NULL,
+• training_Omega – candidate-space comparison vectors with inverted scores if keep_training_data = TRUE; otherwise NULL,

 • blocking_eval – blocking diagnostics if true_matches is provided; otherwise NULL,